-The Brickyard Trail runs the length of Sandra L. Frankel Nature Park, a 72-acre linear park connecting the Brighton Town Hall and Library on Elmwood Ave with Buckland Park on Westfall Road.
+The 0.8-mile Brickyard Trail runs through Sandra L. Frankel Nature Park, linking the Brighton Town Hall and Library on Elmwood Avenue with Buckland Park on Westfall Road.
+About halfway along the hard-packed gravel trail, you’ll find a peaceful seating area with educational signs conveying the region’s brickyard history.

 Brickyard Trail in April